Carl Benfield chats to Kevin Appleby and Graham Arrowsmith about renewable energy.

 After the Army, he joined another renewable energy company in 2007.
 He left that company after 2 years and setup Prescient Power in 2009.

 What does Prescient Power do for clients?
-Predominantly they are installers of Solar panels and biomass boilers on a commercial scale.
+Predominantly they are installers of Solar panels and biomass Boiler Cover on a commercial scale.
 Additionally, Prescient Power offer energy monitoring and advice companies on their energy use.
 Based on the analysis, Prescient often install renewable energy and can then maintain the installations ongoing.

 Maintenance is important as you can install Solar panels then find a few years down the track they need upkeep.